MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 to validate.

-Finally, when making an "https" scheme request to an origin with an HTTPSSVC record, either directly or via the above redirect, client SHOULD terminate the connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
+Finally, when making an "https" scheme request to an origin with an HTTPSSVC record, either directly or via the above redirect, the client SHOULD terminate the connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
 This aligns with Section 8.4 and Section 12.1 of {{HSTS}}.